marketgodx/MGx/README.md

 # Run the code
 `python tv_monitor.py`

+# Failed UserAdd
+In the event that the script cannot find the user in the "hinted active list" it will drop it into the file failedtoaddtotradingview.txt

 ### Notes:
 A Firefox browser should open up and begin the login process.
 It will constantly recheck the google list vs the TradingView list.
 You can optionally set this to headless using the `healdess=True` argument as shown below